These are ten emotional signs that you need to retire. If you’re experiencing any of these signs, it’s time to start thinking about retirement.

 9. Can’t Imagine Working.

-Do you look at people who are still working and think, “I couldn’t do that”?
-Retirement is probably the right choice for you if this is how you feel about work.
+Do you look at people still working and think, “I couldn’t do that”?
+Retirement is probably the right choice if this is how you feel about work.
 You won’t enjoy retirement until you decide to retire, so start planning.

 10. Can’t See Yourself Working in the Future.